-- Complaint against Councilmember Martinez - Complete Report
+- Opinions regarding complaint against Councilmember Martinez - Complete Report

-- Complaint against Councilmember Gavin - Complete Report
+- Opinions regarding complaint against Councilmember Gavin - Complete Report

 The complaint against Councilmember Martinez asserted that she voted on two matters related to School District U-46 in which she had an alleged conflict of interest.
 Councilwoman Martinez was employed by School District U-46 as a part-time school bus driver from 2014 through 2019.
 The investigation determined that Councilmember Martinez in her previous role had no conflict of interest or appearance of impropriety during the cited votes in which the City Council made determinations on a zoning matter and agreement for the continuation of school resource officers provided by the Elgin Police Department.

 Additional investigation was conducted to include Councilmember Carol Rauschenberger, as she is employed as a full-time occupational therapist for the school district.
 The investigation also found that Councilmember Rauchenberger did not have a disqualifying conflict of interest in the two school district matters.